 Applications must be submitted electronically via the Graduate School's website.
 Application materials should not be sent directly to the English Department.

 The deadline for applications is December 15, 2014.
-The Graduate Record Examination (GRE) general test is required and should be taken well in advance of the application deadline, no later than December 2014.
+The Graduate Record Examination (GRE) general test is required and should be taken well in advance of the application deadline.
+The GRE report code for Brown University is 3094.
 The GRE subject test is not required.